josejibin/nifty_50/README.md

 * More deatils in card
 * Insted of json fetching use selenium to scrap (selenium need some fixing on my computer. some geckodriver issues)
 * Update UI
+* Do we need to update inbetween 4 pm to 10 am ??